Umayyad architecture: Dome of the Rock

-The sanctuary of the Dome of the Rock, standing on the Haram al-Sharif (Temple Mount) in Jerusalem, is the oldest surviving major Islamic building.
+The sanctuary of the Dome of the Rock, standing in the Al-Aqsa Mosque compound in Jerusalem, is the oldest surviving major Islamic building.
 It is also an exceptional monument within the context of Umayyad and wider Islamic architecture, in terms of both its form and function.
 It was not a mosque but rather a shrine or commemorative monument, likely built to honour ancient religious associations with the site such as the creation of Adam and Abraham's sacrifice.
 It acquired further layers of meaning over time and became most commonly associated with the "Night Journey" of Muhammad.
 It was also built as a visual symbol of Islamic dominance and its high dome was likely designed to compete for prominence with the dome of the nearby Christian Church of the Holy Sepulchre.

 The building followed the design of a Byzantine martyrium.
 It consists of an octagonal structure, inside of which is another octagon formed by piers and columns, and finally an inner circular ring of piers and columns at the center.
 Although the exterior of the building is now covered in 16th-century Ottoman tiles, both the exterior and interior were originally decorated with lavish mosaics, with the interior mosaics still mostly preserved today.
 The mosaics are entirely aniconic, a characteristic that would continue in later Islamic decoration.
 The imagery consists of vegetal motifs and other objects such as vases and chalices.
 The building was also decorated with long inscriptions containing Qur'anic inscriptions chosen to emphasize the superiority of Islam over the preceding Abrahamic religions.